-I’ve been working in college admissions for 19 years.
+I’ve been working in college admissions for over 19 years.
 Never have I seen anxiety associated with the college search higher than it is today.
 But I’m sure you already know that so much anxiety about finding the perfect college is not healthy for you – or your student.
 You’re invited (and encouraged) to try these tips to lower the stress threshold.

 Fueled in part by the media’s frenzy over college rankings, the question that weighs heavy on the minds of many parents is this – will my child get into a school that is deemed one of the top colleges or universities in the world and what must I do to help ensure this outcome?